 The appointment of the company secretary is done keeping in mind the articles of association of the company.
 The main duty of the appointment is on the shoulders of the board of directors.
 The contract of employment of the company secretary is an important document in the process of employment of the company secretary.
 If there is any change of details in the company secretaries employment or removal, it must be filled in at the Company’s house within 14 days of the event.

 Authority of Secretary to Enter into Company Contracts

 The company secretary has the ‘ostensible authority’ from the directors of the company to enter into a contract on behalf of the company.
 This can be as simple as, for example, ordering stationary.
 In such cases, the company secretary is not required to seek the permission of the Directors of the company.
 At the same time, such authorities are not extended to matters which are managerial in nature.
 There are two important points to be kept in mind:

-- As long as the company secretary is acting with the limits of the scope of his authority (implied, actual or ostensible) his actions will always bind the company.
+- As long as the company secretary is acting within the limits of the scope of his authority (implied, actual or ostensible) his actions will always bind the company.

 - In a situation where the company secretary acts outside the scope of his authority, he would be personally liable to any third party he has entered into a contract with and be liable to the company for breach of authority.

 The conventional role of a Company Secretary is heavily slanted towards ensuring regulatory compliance and administration of corporate records.
 However, in an era where technology is deeply embedded in every organisation’s financial and operational DNA, it becomes essential for a Company Secretary to work in a 360-degree environment.
 With the growing responsibilities and duties of the Company Secretary, this corporate professional is also viewed as a valued advisor to the Board of Directors for ensuring corporate governance.

 Type of Duties